-The Applicant/PI must submit a Career Development Plan (CDP) illustrating the Applicant/PI's career goals; how the Applicant/PI intends to develop the skills and experience necessary to achieve career advancement during the Grant term; and how the Applicant/PI will sustain research independence beyond the Grant term.
+The Applicant/PI must submit a Career Development Plan (PDP) illustrating the Applicant/PI's training and career goals; how the Applicant/PI intends to develop the skills and experience necessary to achieve career advancement during the Grant term; and how the Applicant/PI plans to transition to research independence beyond the Grant term.
 The Career Development Plan should include items such as coursework conducive to the Applicant/PI's career development and opportunities for interaction with other groups and scientists such as presentations, journal clubs, seminars, lab meetings, collaborative interactions, and attendance at scientific meetings.
-Training in career skills, e.g., grantwriting and laboratory management are strongly encouraged.
+Training in career skills, e.g., grant-writing and presentation skills are strongly encouraged.
 The applicant could also address their long term goals, i.e., anticipated timeline for publications, future grant applications and career milestones.